SA is ready for digitalisation

 As part of the NextWave initiative, Dell EMC has committed to sourcing about one-third of its packaging from recycled materials.

-At a local level, the Pulesa Academy takes children and students on the digital transformation journey, helping young people to find a place in the IT industry.
+At a local level, the Khulisa Academy takes children and students on the digital transformation journey, helping young people to find a place in the IT industry.

 The company has also got behind high-performance computing as well.